-- – This book has a good breadth of herbs covered, with frequent large illustrations and clear, if highly conservative, information relating to use and safety.
+- - This book has a good breadth of herbs covered, with frequent large illustrations and clear, if simplistic, information relating to use and safety.

 - her herbal homepage, as well as the herb email discussion list, for all these years.
 Now she offers her grounded and reliable insights into home herb use in these lovely editions. - Henriette has done us all a great service by maintaining

 - - We like the way these monographs include input from a variety of contemporary practitioners and historical sources.